-GE Digital will be contributing the GE Predix® Cloud platform - already used extensively in the airline business - to to host the platform side of the testbed.
-Oracle will provide their airline, analytics and customer experience applications built on the Oracle Airline Data Model (OADM), Oracle BI and Oracle CX.
-M2Mi will provide the M2M and IoT device management, connectivity, data handling and instream analytics to connect edge devices such as RFID tags and gateways, smart baggage tags, smart luggage, airport baggage trucks, scanners and beacons to the platform applications.
-The M2M Intelligence® IoT application will run on GE Predix and the Oracle Cloud and will also provide policy management and enforcement, security and encryption using work done by M2Mi for the Department of Homeland Security, and will deliver the critical infrastructure to securely pass data and alerts to and between the GE and Oracle hosted applications.
+GE Digital has contributed the GE Predix® Cloud platform - already used extensively in the airline business - to to host the platform side of the testbed.
+Other participants will provide airline, analytics and customer experience applications.
+Another participant will provide the M2M and IoT device management, connectivity, data handling and instream analytics to connect edge devices such as RFID tags and gateways, smart baggage tags, smart luggage, airport baggage trucks, scanners and beacons to the platform applications.
+The IoT application will run on GE Predix and others and will also provide policy management and enforcement, security and encryption using work done for the Department of Homeland Security, and will deliver the critical infrastructure to securely pass data and alerts to and between the GE and other hosted applications.

-Supporting company InfoSys is project managing the testbed and providing systems integration expertise through their GE Predix and Oracle practices.
-Altoros is providing GE Predix UI and microservices development expertise and contributing work done developing RFID baggage tracking proof of concept applications on GE Predix.
+Testbed participants are providing systems integration expertise utilizing GE Predix and other practices.
+Another testbed participant is providing GE Predix UI and microservices development expertise and contributing work done developing RFID baggage tracking proof of concept applications on GE Predix.

 The testbed will use a range of RFID, Bluetooth, Cellular and WiFi baggage tags and baggage tracking devices.
 These will be deployed in smart tags, smart luggage, permanent and reusable bag tags, airport luggage carts and across the baggage ecosystem.
-Phase 1 of the testbed project will:
+Phase 1 of the testbed project:

-- Provide a Cloud-based ecosystem to provide connectivity to assets like bags and passenger and airport/airline equipment.
+- Provides a Cloud-based ecosystem to provide connectivity to assets like bags and passenger and airport/airline equipment.

-- Provide end-to-end visibility of bags to the airline, as it is checked-in, dropped and travels via the baggage carousel, bag trolley, aircraft, connecting airport to the destination bag-pickup.
+- Provides end-to-end visibility of bags to the airline, as it is checked-in, dropped and travels via the baggage carousel, bag trolley, aircraft, connecting airport to the destination bag-pickup.

-- Enable airlines to provide near-real-time view of their bag status to the customers.
+- Enables airlines to provide near-real-time view of their bag status to the customers.

 Interested in learning more about Smart Airline Baggage Management?
 Email us!